wqking/metapp/readme.md

     - Global fields (global variable) with any data type.
     - Properties (fields with getter and setter).
 Can be either member or global.
     - Member and static functions with any parameters and return type.
-    - Global functions (free functions).
+    - Non-member functions (free functions).
     - Overloaded function.
     - Default arguments of functions.
     - Functions with variadic parameters.